mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 He did as she told and immediately winced at a stinging sensation covering his tongue.

 "It's doing its work," thi reassured him.
-Out of the corner of his eye, Kipnu could see Lin eying the shiny pendant around his neck.
+Out of the corner of his eye, Kipnu could see Linyu eying the shiny pendant around his neck.
 The stinging went away after a minute, along with the sharp pain in his head.

 "It's gone.
 What was it?" he asked.